-7. Do you agree with Hofstede's findings about U.S. culture?
-Other cultures?
+7. Do you agree with Hofstede's findings about U.S. culture and other cultures?
 On what do you base your agreement or disagreement?

-This answer will vary by work experience and by cultural identity of the students.
+Students' answers will vary by work experience and by cultural identity.
 Often students will perpetuate stereotypes in their answers of other countries, yet rationalize the weaknesses of their own society.
 It is interesting to ask students from other cultures what their stereotypes were about the U.S. before arriving, and if those perceptions have been reinforced since being here.

-One item worth mentioning to students is that Hofstede's study, although monumental, was completed almost 25 years ago.
+One point worth mentioning to students is that Hofstede's study, although monumental, was completed almost 35 years ago.
 The study is currently being updated with cooperation from participating countries.